Jonathon Porritt: Other activities

-and in 2008 he became a non-executive director for the Willmott Dixon Group.
+and in 2008, he became a non-executive director for the Willmott Dixon Group.

 Porritt also serves on the Sustainable Retail Advisory Board for Marks & Spencer, advising the company on its long-term sustainability strategy.

-Porritt is a convenor of the cross-party political movement, More United.
+Porritt is a convenor of the cross-party political movement More United.

 Porritt's book The World We Made (2013) is a futurist account of how the world will have changed by 2050, noted for both its comprehensiveness and optimism.

+In August 2025, Porritt was arrested after displaying support for Palestine Action, which had recently been proscribed by the British government as a terrorist organisation.

 Honours and awards

 In 2000, Jonathon Porritt was named a Commander of the Most Excellent Order of the British Empire (CBE).

 Porritt became an honorary Doctor of Laws of the University of Sussex in 2000.

 Porritt received an Honorary Doctorate from Heriot-Watt University in 2001.

 In July 2008, he became an honorary graduate of the University of Exeter.
+In 2009, he received an honorary degree of Doctor of Science from Loughborough University.

-On 9 February 2012 he became Chancellor of Keele University.
+On 9 February 2012, he became Chancellor of Keele University.